Chapter 10

 "[20] I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me."

-In other words, the born again believer is to live their lives in such a manner that through the Holy Spirit, Jesus will live His life through us.
+In other words, the born again believer is to live their lives in such a manner that through the Holy Spirit, Jesus will live His life in and through us.
+Thus, it will be the Holy Spirit’s love working through us that enables us to live a life in a manner consistent with the beatitudes.
+To see this let us consider the following Scriptures from,

-Knowing that when we live our life in the above manner we will most likely be persecuted, Jesus teaches us that if we are persecuted for following Him then we are truly blessed.
-To see this, let us now explore,
+Consequently, Jesus also teaches us that if we are persecuted for following Him then we are truly blessed.
+To see this, let us now read,

 THE BLESSINGS OF PERSECUTION